symbol/explorer/README.md

 ## Architecture

-The catapult-server is composed of two separate modules:
+* `/src/store`: Handles the application logic with state management.

-* `client`: Handles the UI / UX of the explorer.
+* `/src/infrastructure`: Handles the API / SDK request from Catapult Network.
-* `server` Handles the API / SDK request from Catapult Network.
+* `/src/views`: Handles the UI / UX of the explorer.

 ## Requirements